 What is laughing gas and what does it do?

-Nitrous Oxide, commonly referred to as Laughing Gas, is a mild sedative that can help reduce your anxiety.
-It will not put you to sleep.
+Nitrous Oxide, commonly referred to as Laughing Gas, is a mild sedative that can help reduce your anxiety or discomfort.
+It will not put you to sleep—you will be awake and conscious of your surroundings at our dental office.
+Once it kicks in you should feel relaxed.
 It’s colorless and odorless and its usefulness stems from its ability to quickly work and safely reverse its effects.
-It is a widely considered safe dental sedation method.

 What type of anesthesia are used for dental work?